rwpi/VideoTimestamp/README.md

     - After configuring the above options, click the "Timestamp Video" button to start the process.
     - A progress bar will appear and fill up as the video is processed.
     - Once the progress bar is fully filled, your timestamped video is ready for viewing in the specified output folder.

+## Licenses and Acknowledgements

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This application is built with Python and PyQt5, and it includes FFmpeg and Exiftool.

+- [Python](https://www.python.org/): Python is licensed under the [Python Software Foundation License](https://docs.python.org/3/license.html).
+- [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro): PyQt5 is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) and its source can be downloaded [here](https://www.riverbankcomputing.com/software/pyqt/download).
+- [FFmpeg](https://ffmpeg.org/): FFmpeg is licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) and its source can be downloaded [here](http://ffmpeg.org/download.html).
+- [ExifTool](https://exiftool.org/): ExifTool is licensed under the [Artistic License](https://opensource.org/licenses/Artistic-2.0) and its source can be downloaded [here](https://exiftool.org/source.html).

+Please note that each component is licensed under its own respective license.

+This application is distributed as a binary, which includes the Python interpreter.